 Telecommuters are a relatively large percentage of the workforce: 12.01% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, the citizens of Steele - Cooter rank slightly lower than the national average.
-14.30% of adults 25 and older in Steele - Cooter have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Steele - Cooter with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.30% of adults in Steele - Cooter have a bachelor's degree or advanced degree.

 Steele - Cooter is a somewhat ethnically-diverse town.
 The people who call Steele - Cooter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Steele - Cooter residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Steele - Cooter include Irish, English, German, French, and Scandinavian.